 Q: Is designation required?
-No. Participation in the system - that is, getting designated, is voluntary.
+No. Participation in the system is voluntary.

 Q: Is there a cost?
 No!
 There is no fee for applying or receiving stroke hospital designation from the Minnesota Department of Health.